KyleGoslan/SKTimer/README.md

 timer.update(currentTime, timeUp: nil)
 ```

-You can get th current time of the timer from it `time` propert.
+You can get th current time of the timer from it `time` property.

 ```swift
 print(timer.time)